Historical Marker - Westminster College

 Westminster College was founded on January 21, 1852 in New Wilmington, Pennsylvania.
 It is a liberal arts college with an affiliation with the Presbyterian Church in the United States.
 The name “Westminster” was chosen out of respect for the Westminster confession of faith .The confession of faith was drawn up to be the Church of England’s confession.
 In 1852 the college was one of the first coeducational establishments in the nation.
 Today Westminster College is a top-tier liberal arts college offering a variety of majors and minors.
 The college also offers 15 pre-professional programs.

 In the 1800s, Westminster College was still establishing itself as an institution.
 Rev. James Patterson was elected the first president of the college.
 A couple of years after Westminster college opened there was a fire that destroyed the college’s main building .
 A year later the college build a new building nicknamed “Old Main.”
 The college continued expanding by building a new library in 1885.
 The college got one of its biggest changed when they changed the name from “Westminster Collegiate Institute” to the name it goes by today “Westminster College”.
-They very first athletic team at Westminster College was baseball in 1884.
+The very first athletic team at Westminster College was baseball in 1884.
 Less than 10 years later the first football season started at Westminster College.
 With athletics growing at the college Westminster College decided to create the commission on athletics in 1898.
 The next year the football team would advance all the way to their first championship.

 Today Westminster College is a highly awarded liberal arts college.
 Who prides themselves on strong academics, outstanding faculty, and individualized attention.
 This is achieved through the 11:1 ratio of students to faculty.
-The college offers 22 varsity sports, 18 honor societies and more then 80 clubs.
-From year 1852 to year 2020, almost 200 years later, Westminster College has changed and evolved to fit the times.
+The college offers 22 varsity sports, 18 honor societies and more than 80 clubs.
+From the year 1852 to the year 2020, almost 200 years later, Westminster College has changed and evolved to fit the times.
 They have always been ahead of other colleges.
 They allowed their college to be coeducational when few other institutions in the nation were that socially advanced.
 Westminster College promoted an inclusive education for everyone.

 Cott, Nancy F. 2006.
 Feminists Who Changed America.
 Chicago: Unicersity of Illinois Press.